 Skip the waiting room!
 Instantly connect with Canadian doctors for medical care from your phone, tablet or computer - any time, 24/7.

 Can I talk to a doctor on Maple about addiction?

 Yes, you can.
 The doctor will want to discuss the signs of addiction that you’re experiencing, as well as your personal and family medical histories.
 They’ll also want to know about your habits and routines, as well as what steps you’ve tried to control addictive tendencies.
-In addition to seeing a general practitioner, if you live in Ontario you can see an Addiction Management Specialist for alcohol related additions.

 In many cases, the healthcare professional will want to do a physical exam and refer you to a psychotherapist before offering a diagnosis of addiction.